 - FIT_XY - the only one that that unlocks aspect ratio and will fit the image to the size of the display, which may cause some distortion, so be careful with this one.

 - MATRIX - if none of the other 7 works for you, you can always use this one and provide your own scaling by assigning the output of a Matrix class transformation (Rotate, Scale, Skew, etc.) using a .setImageMatrix() method call.

 Time to play - try out the different options in the companion app

 I have included a demo in the blog’s companion app where you can test everything you would like.
-You can find the app and its source code under the following links:
+You can find the source on GitHub.

 The demo related to this post provides the following options:

 - You can load into the ImageView one from 3 Hi-res image assets (one landscape, one portrait and one square) and their low resolution versions.

 - The ImageView’s background is grey so that you also can see where the boundaries of the view itself are.

 - You can change the ScaleType of the ImageView where the images are loaded.

 - You can change the width and height of the ImageView where the images are loaded.